kierandidi/kdidi_webpage/ml/_posts/2024-02-04-cuda-kernels.md

 categories: ml
 ---

-# How to use CUDA for PyTorch
+# How to use accelerate PyTorch on your GPU

 Recently the [CUDA MODE](https://www.youtube.com/@CUDAMODE) lecture series started with some amazing talks about how you can use tools like CUDA or Triton to speed up your PyTorch programs (join the [Discord](https://discord.com/invite/XsdDHGtk9N) in case you are interested to learn more).
 Here I want to summarise and review some of the concepts and tools from the lecture and write them together in a coherent blog post.